3D printed car: The future of the automotive industry

 Iterating faster when prototyping

-First of all, 3D printing is a rapid prototyping technology which is used in many fields.
+First of all, 3D printing is a rapid prototyping technology that is used in many fields.
 Building prototypes in a short lead-time is key for any company wishing to accelerate its product development process.
 Using 3D printers can be a great way to achieve this, since it builds parts fast, at a reasonable cost compared to other prototyping techniques.

 Reducing the car’s weight